Amplifiers

 2024 Fender Champion 100 Solid State Amplifier

-It’s not fancy but, it’s loud.
+It’s not fancy, but it’s loud.

 This is overkill for my needs.
 I had a wonderful Fender Princeton Stereo Chorus amplifier that I picked up for around $180.
 It was one of those “never should have sold” things that I regret to this day.

-I wanted a basic, solid state, non-modeling amplifier.
+I wanted a basic, solid-state, non-modeling amplifier.
 This fits two of those criteria.
 While it is considered a “modeling” amp, the clean channel produces outstanding Fender “Twang” and (so I am told) is very good with pedals.

-Light weight (compared to its valve cousins) and extremely well-built, this will last for years and sounds great at lower volumes while providing more than enough power to keep up with an acoustic drum kit.
+Lightweight (compared to its valve cousins) and extremely well-built, this will last for years and sounds great at lower volumes while providing more than enough power to keep up with an acoustic drum kit.

 I slowly traded up to this starting with a BOSS Katana 50 Generation 3 Modeling amplifier which I did not like at all.
 The sound was “thin” and “digital” so I returned it to Guitar Center, gave them another $20 or so and got a Fender Mustang GTX50.